ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 }
 ```

-**Note:** descriptors in this example are all in a single file since they are short, but the preferred way it to have
+**Note:** descriptors in this example are all in a single file since they are short, but the preferred way is to put
-a separate `.go` file for each descriptor.
+each descriptor in its own `.go` file.

-`NewIfDescriptor` is a constructor function which returns a type-safe descriptor object.
+`NewIfDescriptor` is a constructor function that returns a type-safe descriptor object.
 All potential descriptor
 dependencies (logger, various mappings, etc.) are provided via constructor parameters.

 If you have a look at `adapter.InterfaceDescriptor`, you will see that it defines several fields.
 The most important
 fields are function-types with CRUD definitions and fields resolving dependencies.
 The full API list is documented in the [KvDescriptor structure][3].
-Here, we implement the necessary ones:
+Here, we implement the the APIs that we need for our simple example:

 * Name of the descriptor, must be unique for all descriptors.
 ```go